samialateya/Google-Sheets-PHP/README.md

 7. in the credentials json file you will find "client_email" key, copy the value of this key 'which is an email address' and share it with the spread sheet that you want to read from

 ## links
-[Postman collection](https://www.getpostman.com/collections/4ff2d50c8308875ae60b)  to test the app
+[Postman collection](https://www.getpostman.com/collections/4ff2d50c8308875ae60b)  to test the app.

 ## Contributing

-Thank you for considering contributing.
+Thank you for considering contributing to this repo.
-Feel free to fork this repo and submit a pull request with your updates
+Feel free to fork this repo and submit a pull request with your updates.

 ## Errors and Vulnerabilities

-Please open an issue on Github if you discover a vulnerability with this repo or you face an error feel free to contact me on my email [samialateya@hotmail.com](mailto:samialateya@hotmail.com)
+Please open an issue on Github if you discover a vulnerability or you face an error with this repo. and feel free to contact me by email at [samialateya@hotmail.com](mailto:samialateya@hotmail.com).